jdelrue/info_grid/docs/tf_farming/how_to_change_wallet_address.md

-# How to change/add you wallet address and farm location
+# How to change/add your farmer wallet address and farm location

 **Step 1: [Open the capacity website](https://capacity.threefoldtoken.com)**